 One of the easiest side dishes you can make to accompany your Japanese meal is Ohitashi.
 Today I’m sharing Okra Ohitashi (オクラのおひたし) or Japanese Okra Salad.
 This simple vegetable recipe is super handy when you are in need of something refreshing and wholesome to balance the dinner.

 What is Ohitashi?

 Ohitashi (おひたし) is a Japanese cooking method, meaning “soaking”, which is turned into a dish name.
 Yes, it’s like Teriyaki, a cooking method (applying glossy sauce + grill) that has been doubled as a dish name.

 For Ohitashi dishes, fresh ingredients are blanched quickly and soaked in a dashi-infused soy sauce-based marinade for several hours.
 The marinade has umami from dashi (katsuobushi & kombu dashi or vegetarian/vegan dashi), a savory taste from soy sauce, and a tinge of sweetness from mirin.

 If you’re looking for an interesting side dish for your Japanese-style Ichiju Sansai (1 soup 3 dishes) meal, this Okra Ohitashi will work to round things up for you.

 1. Do not overcook the vegetables

-2. Use ice bath to stop cooking immediately
+2. Use an ice bath to stop cooking immediately

-It might look like an extra work to prepare iced water, but it’s the most efficient way to stop the cooking immediately.
+It might look like extra work to prepare iced water, but it’s the most efficient way to stop cooking immediately.
 Ice bath helps prevent the okra from turning mushy and revive the color.
-However, make sure to remove the okra (or other vegetables) from water as soon as they are cool.
-You don’t want them to be watery or lose the nutrients.
+However, make sure to remove the okra (or other vegetables) from the water as soon as they are cool.
+You don’t want them to be watery or lose nutrients.

 3. Squeeze water out well